The Wonders of Physics Video Contest

 We automatically enter your video in all the categories for which it’s eligible, based on your video and submission form.
 We think there will be a lot of great videos, so we will probably invent categories in order to be able to nominate many of your great videos.
 Here are a few examples of the categories:

-• Best overall video ($200 award from US Metric Association, but you MUST only use the metric system (SI) throughout the entire video to qualify)
+• Best video using the metric system exclusively will receive a $200 prize from US Metric Association.
+This video MUST frequently use the metric system throughout the entire video.

 • Best video in various topics in physics (demos about motion, heat, sound, electricity, magnetism, light, quantum)